mojodojodev/mojodojo.dev/mojo_team_answers.md

 They solve the same problem without making "two ways to do things" and dovetails better into generics.

+### Mutable Reference vs Mutable Referee
+Ah, yes, well Mojo has the same capability and you need to be aware of similar issues.
+An `immutable reference` can still have a `mutable referee`.
+This is equivalent to the difference between `const int*` and `int* const` in c.

+### Thread Safety
+A borrowed argument is "safe to share".
+It isn't enforced yet, but the model is that a borrowed argument can never alias a mutable reference.

+Mojo provides the same model as Rust, which is "mutable XOR sharing" model.
+If you have a mutable reference to something, it is known to be unique.
+You can have many immutable references though.

+### Actor Model
+We only have "ideas", not "plans" here.
+I'm a fan of actors, having designed/built out a system for swift a few years ago.
+I think an evolved version of that would compose well and will fit nicely into our system.
+I think we'll want a Mutex abstraction and classes first though.
+See [Swift Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782) and [Swift Concurrency Docs](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/)

+You don't need to convince me of the value of actors, Carl Hewitt already did 🙂

 ## Standard Python
 The best place for a summary about how Mojo interacts with the current Python ecosystem is in the official [Why Mojo?](https://docs.modular.com/mojo/why-mojo.html#mojo-as-a-member-of-the-python-family) page, the below adds some context.